Anchormen/sql4es/README.md

 ### sql4es: JDBC driver for Elasticsearch

 Sql-for-Elasticsearch (sql4es) is a jdbc 4.1 driver for Elasticsearch 2.X implementing the majority of the JDBC interfaces: Connection, Statement, PreparedStatment, ResultSet, Batch and DataBase- /  ResultSetMetadata.
 The screenshot below shows SQLWorkbenchJ with a selection of SQL statements that can be executed using the driver.
+As of version 0.8.2.3 the driver supports Shield allowing the use of credentials and SSL.

 ![SQLWorkbenchJ screenshot with examples](release/workbench_examples.png)